-You can look back in 2019 and be proud of the woman you are becoming.
+You can look back and be proud of the woman you are becoming.
 You will never feel this sense of relief ever again.
 You have now graduated to take life by the horns and control your destiny.

 These next ten years will be the most fruitful.
 It's time to really start to think about our thoughts and the words that exit our lips.
 Affirmations of positivity and love will be spread this year and the next.
 How do I know this?
 I've been there.
 Approximately four years ago, I lived life with a broken spirit and a weak mind.
 I allowed others to dictate how I felt about myself and what dreams I wanted to follow.
-I let others' insecurities create doubt and negativity on how I felt about myself.
+I let others' insecurities create doubt and negativity about how I felt about myself.
 My fear of speaking up for myself created such angst and resentment amongst family and friends that I became miserable.

 If You Can't See It…Speak It

 We've all become a victim of our eyes playing tricks on us.
 If we can't see it, then it can't be real.
 Wrong.
 Just because you can't see something doesn't mean it isn't practical or obtainable.
-It just simply means you weren't ready or was never presented with the tools to accomplish this gift.
+It just simply means you weren't ready or were never presented with the tools to accomplish this gift.
 You are bombarded with apps, books, journals, and websites like xoNecole that give you a jump start on affirmations and how they can come to fruition.
 When I was introduced to the word "affirmation", I was confused.

 I was instructed to write thoughts or phrases that I can speak daily that would somehow lift my spirits.
 While stating these affirmations out loud, I didn't feel a burst of energy to tackle the world.
 I felt awkward and still confused, so I stopped.
 After about a week of self-sabotage, I had to remind myself that being uncomfortable is the first sign of change.
 I had nothing to lose.
 All I had to do is reach out to a different doorknob and turn it.
 I tried a variety of things.